Led by Dr. Santosh I. Raut (Maitriveer Nagarjuna)

 Lama Dawa Tarchin Phillips

-60 minutes The New Bodhisattva Path David Loy
+60 minutes On the Precipice: the Ecosattva Path David Loy

 David R. Loy is a professor of Buddhist and comparative philosophy, a prolific writer, and a teacher in the Sanbo Zen tradition of Japanese Buddhism.
 His books include Money Sex War Karma, A New Buddhist Path, and most recently Ecodharma: Buddhist Teachings for the Ecological Crisis.
 He is especially concerned about social and ecological issues.
 In addition to offering workshops and meditation retreats, he is one of the founders of the new Rocky Mountain Ecodharma Retreat Center, near Boulder, Colorado.